ildella/wt-cli-workflow/README.md

 ```shell
 wtw create myfile.js test
 ```
-This will create a new function named "myfile-dev", with a specific url that will look like this:
+This will create a new function named "myfile-test", with a specific url that will look like this:
 ```https://XXX-some-code-XXX.sandbox.auth0-extend.com/myfile-test```
 And the test.env file will be used